i0mja/idrac-orchestrator/QUICK_START.md

 ```

 **Fast SQLite mode:**

 - ✅ Installs in ~2 minutes
 - ✅ Perfect for testing and development
 - ✅ No external database setup required
-- ℹ️ For production, use full PostgreSQL mode
+- ℹ️ For production, choose PostgreSQL when prompted

 Then open http://localhost:3000

 ### Option 5: Other Linux Distributions

 **⏱️ 8 minutes | 🐧 Direct install | ⚡ Best performance**

 ```bash